Editorial Ethics and Best Practices Code

 11. Open Science and Reproducibility

-JER strongly encourages:
+The journal strongly encourages:

 • Data sharing where legally and ethically possible.